bogdanpolak/itdevcon9/CleanCodeInDelphi/NamingConvetion.md

-# Naming convention for the BSC Academy.
+# Naming Convention for the BSC Academy.

 ## Information box